 Our son, Zane, had surgery not long after we adopted him.
 He needed an esophagus, because he was born without one.
 It reasons to say that you can’t just go to any local children’s hospital and get a new esophagus.
 We researched, and quickly realized that with how delicate and bizarre Zane’s situation was, he needed to go to Boston Children’s Hospital.

-Since we’re self employed, I was able to pick our insurance, and after much research, I chose the plan that was most likely to offer coverage for out of state in this scenario.
+Since we’re self employed, I was able to pick our insurance with the help of ERISA lawyers for insurance and pensions, and after much research, I chose the plan that was most likely to offer coverage for out of state in this scenario.
 As soon as Zane came home, I started working on getting Boston approved for coverage.
 That was 16 months ago.
 SIXTEEN MONTHS.

 I hit wall after wall.
 The first thing I knew to ask for was a specific agent to work with throughout the process.
 It gets messy having to explain the parts or all of the situation over and over.
 Each person just assumed I was a crazy mom who insisted on taking my kid several states away when I could just go to the local childrens hospital.